Advantages of trading futures over stocks and ETFs

 60/40 tax treatment*

-Take advantage of unique tax advantages when trading futures over ETFs, including Section 1256 treatment.
+Take advantage of unique tax advantages* when trading futures over stocks and ETFs, including the Section 1256 treatment.

 Fewer trading restrictions

-Futures are not subject to pattern day trading regulations as with ETFs, stocks or stock options.
+Futures aren’t subject to the pattern day trading regulations that apply to ETFs, stocks or stock options.
+Plus, enjoy the flexibility to go long or go short.

 Trading futures